mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Pointers

-GRONK

-Pointers hold the address of a value or `nil`.
+Pointers hold the address of a value.
+When not set, their value is `nil`.

 Pointer types begin with an asterisk.
 `*Type` is the type for a pointer to a value of type `Type`.

-To obtain a pointer to a variable value, `myPtr := &myVar`.
+To obtain a pointer to a variable value, use the `&` operator.
+For example, `myPtr := &myVar`.
 It is not possible to obtain the address of a constant value.

-To create a value and get a pointer to it in one line, `myPtr := new(type)`.
+To create a value and get a pointer to it in one statement, `myPtr := new(type)`.
 Another way to do this which is preferred by many is to first create a variable to hold the value and then get a pointer to it.
 For example,
-`var myThing type; myPtr := &myThing`.
+`var myThing ThingType; myPtr := &myThing`.
 Interestingly the assembly code generated for these two approaches is identical.